DenchiSoft/VTubeStudio/README.md

 		"uptime": 1439384,
 		"framerate": 73,
 		"vTubeStudioVersion": "1.9.0",
-		"activePlugins": 3,
+		"allowedPlugins": 7,
+		"connectedPlugins": 2,
 		"startedWithSteam": true
 	}
 }
 ```

-`"uptime"` contains the number of milliseconds since VTube Studio has been started. `"framerate"` is the current render FPS value. `"activePlugins"` is the number of plugins that the user has currently allowed to use VTube Studio. `"startedWithSteam"` is true if the app has been started using Steam, false otherwise (if the `.bat` file has been used to start VTS without Steam).
+`"uptime"` contains the number of milliseconds since VTube Studio has been started. `"framerate"` is the current render FPS value. `"allowedPlugins"` is the number of plugins that the user has currently allowed to use VTube Studio, `"connectedPlugins"` is the number of plugins that are currently connected to the VTube Studio API. `"startedWithSteam"` is true if the app has been started using Steam, false otherwise (if the `.bat` file has been used to start VTS without Steam).

 ## Getting the currently loaded model